Narrow hallway ideas – 26 ways to elevate and open up an awkwardly shaped entryway

 It allows you to keep the walls pared-back to create an airy feel, while ensuring that you keep personality and colour at the forefront of your home.

-Peter Bowles, Founder of Original BTC, notes the importance of a hallway as "the point of entrance and departure, what architects refer to as the ‘circulation space’, connecting all the rooms of the home.
-The hallway should feel like a path through your home, leading you from one welcoming room to another."
+Peter Bowles, founder of Original BTC, notes the importance of a hallway as 'the point of entrance and departure, what architects refer to as the ‘circulation space’, connecting all the rooms of the home.
+The hallway should feel like a path through your home, leading you from one welcoming room to another.'

 Not only do wallpapered stairs add visual interest to a narrow hallway, but they also hint to a continued style throughout a home.

-3. Look to lighting
+7. Look up to lighting

 Narrow hallway with navy panelling, patterned navy and white tiled floors and a navy front door.